The Sociolinguistics of Development in Africa

 Neville Alexander, University of Cape Town, South Africa

-Paulin Djité is Associate Professor of Sociolinguistics, Translation and Interpreting and French in the School of Humanities and Languages at the University of Western Sydney.
-His previous books include From Language Policy to Language Planning: An Overview of Key Languages in Australia (1994) and Voir l’Amérique et mourir (1992).
-A practitioner in the fields of Translation and interpreting, Paulin Djité acts as an adviser for many international organisations in education and translation and interpreting.
+Paulin Djité is Associate Professor of Sociolinguistics, Translation and Interpreting and French Linguistics in the School of Humanities and Languages at the University of Western Sydney.
+He also acts as an adviser for many international organisations in education, translation and interpreting, and international sporting events.
+His previous books include The Sociolinguistics of Development in Africa (2008), From Language Policy to Language Planning: An Overview of Key Languages in Australia (1994), and Voir l'Amérique et mourir (1992).

 Chapter 1: Prolegomena to the Sociolinguistics of Development in Africa